qhxxsb/AE-VAE-SOM/README.md

  <br/>![image](https://github.com/qhxxsb/AE-VAE-SOM/blob/Sympathyzzk-patch/Figure/VAE-SOM%20toolchain.png){:height="50%" width="50%"}

 *Note: the sampling problem has not added into the flowgraph.
 It is a critical problem we should consider now.*
+### Discussion ###
+1. How should we sample the data?
+2. How can we merge the slide windows in our code?